neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 We can then look at similarities across individuals in this standardized space.
 Although this approach allows us to learnt commonalities across subjects, it can obscure important individual information.

-A relevant analogy here is to the idea of face morphing.
+A relevant analogy here is to the idea of face morphing, as shown in {numref}`average-president-jpg`.
 Much like sulci and gyri in MRI data, faces also have relevant landmarks (e.g. eyes) that can be used to generate a mapping between individual's faces.
 Using these mappings can bring one or more faces into alignment, where they can then be averaged.